 According to the Sinch Global Email Engagement Survey 2023, over half of the consumers wanted to know about the discounts in advance, while over a third of the consumers preferred to receive the information about discounts as soon as possible.

-On the other hand, 21.2% of the consumers stated that they would prefer to get the information about the discounts before a month.
+On the other hand, 21.2% of the consumers stated that they would prefer to get the information about the discounts a month before.

 Source: Sinch Mailgun